Edward Snowden in popular culture: Music

 On February 9, 2015, electronic pop producer Big Data released a song called "Snowed In" that featured vocals from Weezer frontman Rivers Cuomo from his debut album, 2.0.
 The song's lyrics, inspired by Snowden, are told from the perspective of the NSA, alternating between inner dialogue and statements made to the press.

 In 2016, Snowden provided the vocals for a track titled "Exit" by digital composer Jean-Michel Jarre.
 The track interspersed a beat and a few notes with a recorded monologue by Snowden expressing views about digital privacy.
 Business news publication Quartz described it as "not exactly music" and part of a "gimmicky new wave of political audio".

 In 2016, the rock band Thrice released a song titled "Whistleblower" off of the album To Be Everywhere Is to Be Nowhere.
 The song is written from the perspective of Snowden.

 In 2017, Australian Metalcore band Northlane released the song 'Citizen' off of the album "Mesmer".
-The song's lyrics discuss whisteblowers exposing governments' surveillance of the general population, and ends with the lyric "Thank you Mr. Snow", directly referring to Snowden.
+The song's lyrics discuss whistleblowers exposing governments' surveillance of the general population, and ends with the lyric "Thank you Mr. Snow", directly referring to Snowden.